tds455/DjangoWiki/README.md

 DjangoWiki is Project 1 of CS50W.

-I was tasked with expanding upon basic distribution code to meet the following specification.
+I was tasked with meeting the following specification to create a functional wiki using Django.

 ## Specification
 Complete the implementation of your Wiki encyclopedia.
 You must fulfill the following requirements: